 Pharmaceutical Commerce published their 2020 Patient Support / Hub Services Report and goes more in depth on patient-centric improvements.

-We read them, and have summarized the findings that we think will be most applicable to Specialty Medication as they speak directly to making the patient’s life easier.
+We read them and summarized the findings that we think will be most applicable to Specialty Patient Experience.

 Patient Pain Points

-The CoverMyMeds report used a survey of over 500 patients to quantify some of the difficulties patients still encounter with specialty medications
+The CoverMyMeds report used a survey of over 500 patients to quantify some of the difficulties patients still encounter with specialty medications.
+These areas stand out to us.

 - Difficult or Very Difficult – 60% of specialty medication patients had some difficulty in receiving their first dose of therapy – nearly a third described their experience as difficult or very difficult.2